Hugues Jacquemin CEO NORTHERN GRAPHITE

 There are two key graphite markets: battery anode material and traditional sectors like electronics and defense.
 While battery graphite prices have dropped due to Chinese oversupply, recent trade actions may stabilize pricing and attract investment.
 Simultaneously, flake graphite supply is tightening, and demand remains high for industrial uses.
 The US Department of Defense plans to stockpile 48,000 t by 2030, highlighting the material’s critical importance.
 Overall, the long-term outlook for natural graphite across both markets remains strong.
 What was the significance of your German acquisition last year?

 In 2024, we acquired a European carbon materials business from the Heraeus Group.
 This acquisition makes us the only graphite company globally with an in-house electrochemical laboratory.
-They are advancing Porocarb, a proprietary porous carbon which functions either as a primary anode material or as an additive to enhance battery performance and efficiency.
 How does the planned Baie-Comeau plant align with your global strategy?

 Baie-Comeau is central to our strategy of producing standardized graphite anode materials across continents, using feedstock from our own mines.
 It will host our main facility for processing graphite into battery-grade anode material.
 We have applied for essential power access and await the government’s response.
 With BMI Group, we are advancing the repurposing of a former paper mill into an anode plant, significantly reducing capital expenditure compared to a greenfield build.
 What is the goal of Northern Graphite’s partnership with Graphano Energy?